memgraph/sng-demo/post.md

 In this tutorial, we won’t use the testing functionalities so go on ahead and delete the directory `tests` as well as the file `README.rst`.

 Now we need to add the dependencies for our project.
 Given that we are going to run the app inside a Docker container we don't need the dependencies installed locally, only inside the container.
 Copy the files [`project.toml`](https://github.com/g-despot/sng-demo/blob/master/pyproject.toml) and [`poetry.lock`](https://github.com/g-despot/sng-demo/blob/master/poetry.lock) and place them in the root directory of the project.
-The only other thing we need to do about dependency management is tell Docker how to run Poetry on startup so it can install/update all the necessary dependencies inside the container.<br /><br />
+The only other thing we need to do about dependency management is to tell Docker how to run Poetry on startup so it can install/update all the necessary dependencies inside the container.<br /><br />

 ## Dockerizing an Application